florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.2.2 =
+* Fixed a possible fatal error on certain installations.

 = 1.2.1 =
 * Added support for inline styles (available since WordPress 3.3).